mattar88/imageMaker/README.md

     <link rel="stylesheet" href="imageMake.css">
     ```

-3. Add in the body of page html the main element of Image Maker.
+3. Add in the body of the page html the main element of Image Maker.

     ```html
     <div id="imageMaker1"></div>